Essaouira: Education

 There is a French international school in Essaouira, Groupe scolaire Eric-Tabarly.

 Culture

-Essaouira presents itself as a city full of culture: several small art galleries are found all over the town.
 Since 1998, the Gnaoua Festival of World Music is held in Essaouira, normally in the last week of June.
 It brings together artists from all over the world.
 Although focused on gnaoua music, it includes rock, jazz and reggae.
-Dubbed as the "Moroccan Woodstock" it lasts four days and attracts annually around 450,000 spectators.
+Known as the "Moroccan Woodstock" it lasts four days and attracts around 450,000 spectators annually.